 Morgann enjoys using her personal interests to draw a connection to music in new ways, which led her to create the Story Soundtracks program with the Duke Street branch of the Lancaster Pubic Library.
 She also writes regularly on her blog about wellness for musicians, teaching and pedagogy, and life as a musician, exploring these topics from the inside out.

-Originally from a small town in central Pennsylvania, Morgann spent four defining years at The Ohio State University studying towards a Bachelor of Music degree in flute performance (Magna cum Laude) with Katherine Borst Jones.
+Originally from a small town in central Pennsylvania, Morgann spent four defining years at The Ohio State University earning a Bachelor of Music degree in flute performance (Magna cum Laude) with Katherine Borst Jones.
 Following her time in Buckeye country, Morgann received a Master of Music degree (Summa cum Laude) as a student of Stephanie Jutt at the University of Wisconsin-Madison.
-Compelled by the incredible music of Jean Ferrandis and the desire to travel, she pursued study on scholarship as a member of his studio in Courchevel, Paris, and Southern France.
+Compelled by the incredible music of Jean Ferrandis and the desire to travel, she pursued post-graduate study on scholarship as a member of his studio in Courchevel, Paris, and Southern France.

 Morgann enjoys the constant growth finding her place in a fast paced music field demands, providing the best possible education she can for her students, and creating a greater awareness of the benefit of mind-body connection for musicians.
 She currently co-hosts the Life Between the Notes podcast with oboist Kirstin Myers where they interview and record the stories of Southeastern Pennsylvania musicians.
 When she's not working, she can be found reading, hand lettering and painting, doing yoga, and enjoying life with her husband and two cats.